 2. Select and Test an Online Meeting Platform

 Just like with a face-to-face shower, the venue makes a big difference, so choose yours with care.
 Zoom, Google Meet, and Skype are all popular free options that are not too difficult, even for the least tech-savvy guests.

-It’s a good idea to do a trial run with a couple of close friends or family members using the platform you choose (and any bells/whistles you plan to use during the shower) so that you’ll be completely comfortable with it when the big day comes.
+No matter what platform you use, it’s a good idea to do a trial run with a couple of close friends or family members using any bells/whistles you plan to use during the shower so that you’ll be completely comfortable with it when the big day comes.